Overview of the Bankruptcy Process

 Different Types of Bankruptcies

 Chapter 7 is known as a liquidation bankruptcy, and is the most common form of bankruptcy.
 According to the Northern District of California Bankruptcy Court, 21,941 Chapter 7 cases were filed in the Northern District of California in 2011, but that number had fallen to 4,527 filings in 2019.
 With the onslaught of layoffs and the current economic climate caused by COVID-19, these numbers are expected to jump dramatically by the third quarter of 2020.
 Business bankruptcies have already risen to levels not seen since 2009 and individual bankruptcies are expected to follow as unemployment claims rise and unemployment benefits are exhausted.
-In the San Francisco Bay Area alone, unemployment jumped by over 20,000 between February and March of 2020 and the Bureau of Labor Statistics reports that California’ unemployment rate now stands at 15.5%.
+In the San Francisco Bay Area alone, unemployment jumped by over 20,000 between February and March of 2020 and, as of October 2010 the Bureau of Labor Statistics reports that California’ unemployment rate now stands at 11.4%.

 In a Chapter 7 case, an individual debtor gives up all non-exempt property to pay creditors and in return, receives a discharge from most debts.
 Corporations do not have exemptions because they do not need to eat, clothe themselves or otherwise prepare for life after bankruptcy (§522, Cal.
 Civ.
 Proc.
 Code §703.020, §703.130 et seq.).
 Similarly, corporations do not receive a discharge under Chapter 7 because there is no need for the fresh start.
 The corporation is no longer engaged in business (§727).